marverenic/Jockey/README.md

 **Read and write to external storage**
 Used to save local data; primarily used for Last.fm cache, library storage, and other small miscellaneous files.
 **Internet**
-Used to retrieve information and thumbnails for artists from Last.fm
+Used to retrieve information and thumbnails for artists from Last.fm and upload anonymous usage and crash data with Crashlytics
 **Network State**
 Used to prevent Jockey from using mobile data (if this preference is enabled)
 **Keep awake**